haroldtreen/haroldtreen.github.io/_posts/2016-10-23-recurse-center-week-4.md

 - Contra dancing
 - Non-technical talks
-- Graph Theory Workshop
+- Graph theory Workshop
 - Spelling Bee Coding Game
-- Job Fair
+- Job fair

 It's hard finding a balance with these events.
 Three RC events in a row meant that Monday, Tuesday, Wednesday I spent my whole day at RC.

 (Thursday I went to BrooklynJS, but would have been at RC if that hadn't been the case.)

 All this time at RC really anchors my sense of friendship and community to one space: RC.
 And one purpose: coding.

 It's the different between being **"friends"** vs. **"work friends"**.

 **"Friends"** are people you enjoy being around regardless of the context.
 You can go for walks, grab a coffee or talk about life.
-**"Work friends"** are people you interact with within a given context.
+**"Work friends"** are people you only interact with within a given context, and thus anchor your relationship to that context.

 > Jerry from HR is great, but I would rather not know about his personal life.